chrislo27/RhythmHeavenRemixEditor/docs/Themes.md

 > Note: the `subtitle` field name in entities was changed to `special` starting in v3.4.0.
 Using `subtitle` still works, but `special` is now the correct field name.

+> Note: as of `v3.6.0`, the `timeSignature` field inside `trackers` has been removed.
+The colour now uses the track line colour.

 You'll notice that most of these are just RGB hex values.
 The `name` is self-explanatory.
 Most of the colours are grouped into sections,